dialvare/MicroShift-OSTreeSystems-blog/README.md

 ````

 ## Sample application
 Before finishing this blog post, and with the objective of validating the installation, we're going to deploy a basic application.
-For this example, we can deploy a **Metal Load Balancer**, to manage and route traffic.
+For this example, we can deploy a **Metal Load Balancer** to manage and route traffic.

 Firstly, create the *namespace* and *deployment* for the load balancer: